SAP-archive/teched2020-DEV161/exercises/ex7/README.md

     >The task is re-using the *Task: Build MTA* tab and changes its title to *Task: Deploy MTA Archive*.
     ><br>![](images/BAS_Deploy_MTA_Task_.png)<br><br>

-    >You can follow the deployment progress both in the *Task: Deploy MTA Archive* tab and in the *SAP Cloud Platform Cockpit*.
+    >You can follow the deployment progress both in the *Task: Deploy MTA Archive* tab and in the *SAP BTP Cockpit*.

 2. To see the results of the deployment to Cloud Foundry, go to the *Cloud Foundry* tab.
 Your Cloud Foundry space should look as follows:
     <br><br>![](images/2020-10_SCP_CF_Space_Service_Instances_After_Deployment_.jpg)<br><br>